"The hand of a craftsman engaged in his craft is always pure."

 Shibori Dying Samples with Zarina Ben

-Our mission there was 2 fold- first to further help train the artisans and the Self Help Groups (SHGs) in the basics of colour aesthetics, variations in techniques of making their skilled products and most importantly emphasising on good quality production.
-Second, to design a new range of apparel and home decor designs by utilising the available excess and unused raw material.
+Our mission was twofold: first, to further train the artisans and SHGs in colour aesthetics, variations in techniques, and quality production.
+Second, to design a new range of apparel and home décor using excess and unused raw materials.

 Wall Hanging in making with traditional motives